 A Toronto litigation boutique, Babin Bessner Spry is viewed favorably by all Bay Street peers familiar with it, notably several at much larger firms.
 “Babin Bessner is a different type of firm but very effective,” observes one peer.
 “We have referred them cases and would again.”
 Senior partner Edward Babin, a noted “lifer” who was previously with two of Toronto’s top brand names is regarded as a true trial lawyer.
 “Ed is almost a ‘throwback.’
 You don’t see many these days with his trial experience.”
 Cynthia Spry, a “next-generation” partner is also a recipient of robust peer commendations.
 “I have a lot of confidence in her work,” states one peer.
 “She does commercial work and is also regularly before the Ontario Securities Commission.”
 Another peer testifies, “I’ve had a major file against Babin Bessner for three years, and Cynthia Spry has taken on more and more of the file.”

 Toronto intellectual property shop Bereskin & Parr generates a healthy level of acclaim from its peers in the IP capacity.
 “They have a good, sound model there.
 They have a few terrific and smart IP trial lawyers who are further supported by a crack team of highly educated science and engineering gurus.”
 Beyond more “traditional” areas of IP, the firm is noted for “making a big push” in two areas: cannabis and artificial intelligence.
 Indeed, Bereskin & Parr lays claim to having an active hand in the first cannabis trademark dispute in Canada.
-Within the past year, veteran IP litigator Robert McFarlane has since moved into Counsel status, which has created opportunities for some of the firm’s younger talent.
-Joshua Spicer, who makes his debut as a future star in this edition, is making his mark through actions traversing both the “hard” and “soft” IP capacities.
-In the former, Spicer is representing Packers Plus Energy Services in patent infringement actions for damages and accounting of profits relating to apparatus and methods of fracturing oil and gas wells.
-In the latter, he is lead counsel for ULMA Construction Systems Canada, the plaintiffs in ongoing trademark infringement and passing-off proceedings on the Commercial List in the Ontario Superior Court.
-The action relates to the allegations the defendant is passing-off copied formwork and shoring equipment in Ontario.
+Joshua Spicer is making his mark through actions traversing both the “hard” and “soft” IP capacities.
+In the former, Spicer represented Packers Plus Energy Services in patent infringement actions for damages and accounting of profits relating to apparatus and methods of fracturing oil and gas wells.
+In the latter, he is acting in a trademark dispute for Canadian fast-casual restaurant and health and wellness brand, Freshii, as it is in a dispute with plant-based online marketplace, Vejii.
 Andrew McIntosh represents agrotech entity Arista Life Science in a dispute with another that is alleged to have sold a generic version of one of Arista’s herbicides.
 McIntosh succeeded in convincing the court that in this case, more than money was at stake; there would be irreparable harm to Arista’s business.
 On this argument, he succeeded in securing an injunction.
 It is also noted that “Bereskin & Parr is still active in the pharma world.”
 Donald Cameron is acting for ViiV Healthcare Company in a patent infringement action against Gilead Canada concerning an HIV inhibitor.
-Cameron also recently triumphed for Georgetown Rail Equipment in a patent trial, with a December 2017 ruling in the client’s favor.
-The case is now on appeal.
-Scott MacKendrick is acting with Cameron on the Viiv case and is active in the trademark realm as well; he is acting for FCA US in a trademark opposition appeal relating to the PENTASTAR trademark, part of both non-use cancellation and opposition proceedings between the parties relating to Pentastar Transportation’s PENTASTAR registration and FCA’s PENTASTAR application.
+“This is the first really major case that was decided before a summary trial,” observes a peer.
+Scott MacKendrick is acting with Cameron on the Viiv case and is active in the trademark realm as well.

 The Toronto office of Cassels Brock elicits accolades from peers and clients for its diverse array of litigation services on offer, most of which center upon business-centered litigation such as securities, insolvency and general commercial.
 “Cassels has one of the stronger securities teams in Toronto,” confirms one peer.
 Securities chair Lara Jackson is regarded by peers as “the next in line behind [celebrated senior securities partner] Wendy Berman [who is currently on secondment to the Ontario Securities Commission].
 She is a really good, confident lawyer.”
 Jackson is defending IBM against a claim by the Province of Ontario for breach of contract in respect of the delivery of a component of the Province’s Road User Safety Modernization Project.
 The claim involves complex contractual interpretation and factual issues involving a procurement process, technical requirements surrounding an enterprise resource planning system and the issue of whether the solution could be delivered as required using a commercial off-the-shelf integrated solution as specified in the RFP.
 Jackson also represents Royal Bank of Canada in two separate class actions commenced in Ontario and in the Federal Court alleging that the defendants conspired, agreed, or arranged with each other to fix, maintain, increase, decrease, control, or unreasonably enhance the price of supranational, sub-sovereign, and agency bonds during the class period.
 The actions were commenced in November and December 2017.
 Christopher Horkins, whose commercial litigation bucket contains elements of franchise law, securities and product liability, makes his debut as a future star in this edition of Benchmark Canada on the strength of vibrant peer review.
 “Chris is a smart, well put together, capable lawyer,” states one peer, who adds, “He is kind of a sleeper hit, who’s not someone who draws a ton of attention to himself and so probably doesn’t get the kudos that he deserves.”